-(d) the student is enrolled in at least 2 quarters of credit during the quarter the exam is scheduled.
+(d) the student is enrolled in at least 2 credits during the quarter the exam is scheduled.

+The Graduate School Representative must be physically present at the oral examination.
 To schedule a General Examination, the student must first establish the Supervisory Committee.
-The student must then arrange day, time, and location of exam in consultation with members of the committee.
-At least four members must be in attendance at the exam, including the Chair and GSR and at least one member of the graduate faculty.
-The online General Exam request can be made at:
+The student must then arrange day, time, and location of exam in consultation with members of the committee. http://www.grad.washington.edu/mygrad/student.htm

 For a quorum to exist at the exam, the Supervisory Committee Chair, the GSR and two other committee members must be present.
 For more information, see Graduate School Memorandum #13:

 The student becomes a doctoral candidate (Ph.C.) after successful completion of the General Examination.

 Students who pass the General Examination must prepare a dissertation proposal for review by the Supervisory Committee.
 The proposal must: outline a clear research question; situate that question within relevant literature; outline a methodological strategy for collecting the necessary data; describe a process for analyzing that data; and include a timeline for completion of the work.
 The proposal is reviewed during a meeting, commonly termed the proposal defense, with the student and his/her Supervisory Committee.
 The GSR is not required to attend the proposal defense.

 Failure of the student to obtain approval for the Ph.D. dissertation proposal within two years of advancement to candidacy will normally result in a recommendation to the Dean of the Graduate School that the student be terminated from the Ph.D. program in Geography.